 The Expressions cannot begin with whitespace.
 The expression '⠀=Fields.Data' will be interpreted as a hardcoded string.
 The correct value is '=Fields.Data'.

 Expressions are case-insensitive.
-Thus, it is strongly recommended that the data fields, functions, and other objects used in expressions throughout the report are case-insensitive unique.
+Thus, it is strongly recommended that the data fields, functions, and other objects used in expressions throughout the report are case-insensitive and unique.
 Otherwise, the expression engine will not be able to distinguish between the objects which may lead to unexpected results.

-During the evaluation, all defined operations and functions are executed and all built-in objects are replaced with the real data according to the current scope and a single value is returned.
+During the evaluation, all defined operations and functions are executed and all built-in objects are replaced with real data according to the current scope, and a single value is returned.
 The type of the result depends on the expression and should always conform to the property it is applied to.

 For example, if you create an expression for the